-- 1. On the up.time tool bar, click Services. - 2.
-In the Tree panel, click View Service Groups . - 3.
+- 1. On the Uptime Infrastructure Monitor tool bar, click Services. - 2.
+In the Tree panel, click View Service Groups. - 3.
 Click the Edit icon beside the name of the service group that you want to edit. - 4.
-Change the relevant service group details: - In the Service Group section, enter a new name or description. - In the Select vCenter Server section, choose another VMware vCenter server whose components the service group will be applied. - In the relevant Select Membersections, modify how extensively or dynamically the service group will be applied to the VMware vCenter: - none: the service group will not be applied to the indicated VMware vCenter component - any discovered: the service group will be unconditionally applied the VMware vCenter component type; this includes current existing components, as well as new ones that are detected through vSync - existing: the service group will only be applied to the existing datacenters, clustesr, ESX hosts, resource pools, vApps, or VMs; it will not be applied to anything added to the up.time inventory via vSync after configuration - If you select existing VMware vCenter components, in the selection tool that appears, choose the components to which the service group will apply. - 5.
+Change the relevant service group details: - In the Service Group section, enter a new name or description. - In the Select vCenter Server section, choose another VMware vCenter server whose components the service group applies. - In the relevant Select Member sections, modify how extensively or dynamically the service group is applied to the VMware vCenter: - o none: the service group is not applied to the indicated VMware vCenter component - any discovered: the service group is unconditionally applied the VMware vCenter component type; this includes current existing components, as well as new ones that are detected through vSync - existing: the service group is only applied to the existing datacenters, clusters, ESX hosts, resource pools, vApps, or VMs; it not applied to anything added to the Uptime Infrastructure Monitor inventory via vSync after configuration - If you select existing VMware vCenter components, in the selection tool that appears, choose the components to which the service group applies. - 5.
 Click Finish.